ImperialCollegeLondon/FINESSE/docs/hardware.md

 # Hardware

-To work, FINESSE requires connections to a number of devices.
+To work, FROG requires connections to a number of devices.
 At a minimum, this must
 include:

 - An interferometer